TOEFL ITP Reading

 What Is TOEFL ITP Reading Comprehension?

-A simple guide for beginners who want to understand the format, the question patterns, and a few easy reading tips.
+A simple guide for beginners who want to understand the format, question patterns, and easy reading tips.

 If you are new to TOEFL ITP Reading, relax.
 This section may look a little scary at first, but it is actually very learnable.
 You do not need to understand every difficult word in the passage.
 You just need to know how the questions work and how to read smart.

 In this post, we will talk about TOEFL ITP Reading in a simple way.
-We will look at the format, the common question patterns, and a few practical tricks that can help you feel more confident.
+We will look at the format, common question patterns, and practical tips that can help you feel more confident.

 TOEFL ITP Reading Comprehension is the section that checks how well you can read and understand English passages.
 The passages are usually academic in style, like the kind of texts students may read in college or university.